Martin-S-Weber/re-work/README.md

 #### Multiple me's and the {monolith,plantation,team,republic}

 What happens when the end-user initiates our application multiple times (as in, multiple contexts open at the same time, two tabs open for example).
 This is only interesting in the case when these contexts can communicate (i.e., are within the same runtime environment), because when they cannot, there is no means of sharing state or computations directly.
-We shall consider the case of _me and myself_ and postulate that induction will take care of _me, myself and I_ and all the further increments.
+We shall consider the case of going from _me_ to _me and myself_ and postulate that induction will take care of _me, myself and I_ and all the further increments.

 **me, myself and the monolith** - In this case the application simply does the work the application does multiple times.
 There's multiple top-level contexts, each with their own state and setup for computation.
 Not only are those contexts isolated from each other, but they are ignorant as well.
 If state transitions in for _me_ and _myself_ initiate I/O with the outside, there _is_ already a split-brain situation.